Model. Photographer. Hair and makeup.

 Finding the perfect model is key to bring your theme to life.
 A great model is like a chameleon and should be able to morph into whatever character the client requires.
 They should know their body and angles, understand lighting and be confident.
 Using a professional model is highly recommended as this will show in the photos if they’re not.
 This is where you really need to invest some money.
 So just spend the time to scout someone that represents your brand.
 Stalking on Instagram helps too!

 TIP Ask your model to come to shoot with clean hair and nails, or organise them to get a manicure and pedicure before the shoot.
 If a light spray tan is required, make sure you clearly communicate the colour you are after, so there are no surprises on the day.
 Ask the model to wear nude underwear and to bring any shoes that maybe suitable for the shoot, just ask for them to send photos before the shoot for you to look at.
 If you have new shoes for the model, you could get them to wear them in before the shoot, as they will be standing in them for long hours, so you want them to be comfortable as possible.

 3. HAIR & MAKEUP aka HMUA

 These artists are worth their weight in lipstick and hairspray.
 That friend that you always compliment on how great her makeup looks just won’t cut it here, you need a pro.
 Special makeup and skills are required for photography, so investing in a professional artist is crucial.
 Send them your vision boards before the shoot so they know exactly what look you require.
-As a rule, you will need to allow an hour and half for HMUA on the day.
-It is also recommended that they stay for the day, as touch ups will be required during the shoot with all the clothing changes going on and also to change looks for different shots.
-They are also another experienced set of eyes and hands on set to make sure the model looks perfect in every shot.
+As a rule, you will need to allow an hour and a half for HMUA on the day.
+It is also recommended that they stay for the day, as touch-ups will be required during the shoot with all the clothing changes going on and also to change looks for different shots.
+They are also another experienced set of eyes and hands-on set to make sure the model looks perfect in every shot.